adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ### GET, PUT, POST consistency

 In building the Adobe Sign v6 APIs, we have enabled more simplicity in the design of client applications by creating consistency across GET, POST, and PUT operations in each API, thereby enabling clients to reuse the same model across these APIs.
-For more elaboration on this please refer to the [agreement model](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreementInfo) in GET, PUT and POST operations.
+For reference see the [agreement model](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreementInfo) in the (POST|PUT|GET) /agreements API.

 ### Performance improvements

-In Adobe Sign v6, we've taken a fresh look at the system architecture to eliminate redundant database checks; this has improved the performance of the interface.
-Also, we have migrated to the asynchronous creation of resources, which has significantly improved our response time.
-The client experience of using the APIs has significantly improved due to these performance enhancmenents.
+The creation and update APIs are now asynchronous, which significantly improves their response time.
+This frees clients from waiting on these operations and they can move on to next steps in their workflow.

-However, due to the asynchronous nature of the creation APIs, the clients must **poll** on the status of the created resource before fetching _certain_ sub-resources(for example, documents in the case of agreements) or performing any modifications on the resource.
+Clients should now poll on the status of the newly created resource before certain sub-resource operations, such as documents in the case of agreements.
 For example, in case of agreement creation, the initial status is `DOCUMENTS_NOT_YET_PROCESSED`, which is updated to the intended status such as `OUT_FOR_SIGNATURE` once all the background tasks are successfully completed.

-### Authorization Header
+### Authorization header
 The Adobe Sign API accepts an authorization token in the `access-token` header; however, from v6 onwards we will be migrating to the standard `Authorization` header.
 The `Authorization` header will hold the user&rsquo;s authorization token in this format:

 `Authorization: Bearer <access-token>`